soundasleep/stormcloak.games/_posts/2022-10-31-download-alpha-1.md

 truncate_words: 110
 ---

-Alpha 1 is now live and free to play!! 🥳 You can [download a copy on itch.io](https://soundasleepful.itch.io/adaptory), or by using the embedded link below:
+Adaptory Alpha 1 is now live and free to play!! 🥳 You can [download a copy on itch.io](https://soundasleepful.itch.io/adaptory), or by using the embedded link below: